pub trait FormatDriverInstance:

 Return the range (offset and length) that could actually be discarded, which must be a

-, and the returned offset must be as close to offset
+subset of offset and length, and the returned offset must be as close to offset as

 Sourcefn readv_special<'life0, 'life1, 'async_trait>(